Indian Institute: Indian Institute Museum

 The Museum was an integral part of Monier-Williams’ design, modelled to some extent on the India Museum in South Kensington.
 Monier-Williams acquired some pieces during his fund-raising and collecting tour of India in 1883–1884, including from the International Exhibition, at Calcutta, and arranged for regional representatives to send objects to Oxford.
 Babu T. N. Mukharji was commissioned to catalogue the collections in 1886 (but he never finished doing so).
 The installation of the museum was done by Dr Heinrich Lüders, assisted by Mr. Long of the Pitt Rivers Museum, and completed in 1898.
 When Monier-Williams died in 1899, no financial provision had been made for running the museum.
 Gradually, the collections were dispersed: entomological and zoological collections to the University Museum; and many pieces to the Pitt Rivers Museum and the Ashmolean Museum.
 A summary catalogue of the museum was prepared by Mr. A. Rost (for a short handbook to the Institute, by Professor Arthur Macdonell, 1922, but never published).

-Accusations of racism
+Closure

 The building was financed entirely by private donors in India and Britain, for the sole purpose of constructing an edifice to house study for and on the Indian sub-continent.
 There was consequently great controversy in 1968, when the University's governing council evicted the Indian Institute from the premises without compensation, and then made a gift of the premises to the History Faculty, which specialises in European history to the exclusion of Indian history.
 The government of India filed a formal protest on behalf of the families of the original donors, who felt defrauded by the University's actions.
 The Oxford University Student Union went further still, accusing the University administration of racism in the decision.

 The Institute's aim

 The aim of the Indian Institute was:

-The work of fostering and facilitating Indian studies in the University; the work of making Englishmen, and even Indians themselves, appreciate better than they have done before the languages, literature and industries of India.